DonaldIvan/station-five-test/README.md

 For second time and so on

-- npm run api-start or yarn api-start
+- npm run start-api or yarn start-api

 For Testing API please use http://localhost:8001/message